Emperor-fola/printf/README.md

-fola and anet readme for printf proje
+fola and anet readme for printf project